Grade-Appropriate Resources and Activities

 - Respond to news or magazine articles.

-- Create a fictional story.
+- Compose a fictional story or poem.

 Additional Writing Tasks for Grades 4th–8th

 - Summarize and write about a possible sequel to a book you read.